Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

 # Opener catalog
-- This page describes the opener I use
+- This page describes the opener I use.. or used.
 - For TKI and MKO, I would highly recommend learning their PC routes!
 As a beginner it's likely you can't sustain LST stacking for long, so having PC as alternatives to clear garbage against SDPC and Stickspin is really strong!
 - TODO: Add links to practice PC patterns for each of these openers.